-Eric Blevins begins his fifth season as the diving coach at Rider University in 2015-16, under head coach and aquatics director Steve Fletcher.
+Eric Blevins begins his sixth season as the diving coach at Rider University in 2016-17, under head coach and aquatics director Steve Fletcher.

 Blevins came to Lawrenceville after spending two seasons as diving coach at the University of Evansville.